Healthy bara brith

-This deliciously moist Welsh tea cake is a virtually fat-free alternative to traditional fruit cake.
+This deliciously moist bara brith recipe is a Welsh tea cake that makes a virtually fat-free alternative to traditional fruit cake.

 Put the dried fruit, orange zest, mixed spice and honey into a large mixing bowl.
 Pour over the hot tea and stir to combine.
 Cover the bowl with cling film and leave to soak for 4-5 hours, or overnight.

-Preheat the oven to 160C/325F/Gas 3.
+Preheat the oven to 160C/140C Fan/Gas 3.
 Lightly grease a 900g/2lb loaf tin with butter and line with baking paper.

 Mix in the orange juice, beaten egg and the grated apple with the soaked fruit.
 Fold in the sifted flour until completely combined.